GMOD/2025-biocuration-tutorial/docs/01-setting-up-apollo.md

 ```

 This next part is technically optional, but will avoid a bunch of verbose
 warnings when installing tools later.
+These steps would likely be unnecessary on
+a non-Docker Ubuntu server, since they are usually set during the OS
+installation, but Docker images tend to have the bare minimum installed and
+configure.

 ```sh
 sudo ln -s /usr/share/zoneinfo/America/Chicago /etc/localtime